Adityabhatia0204/Vendor-Performance-Data-Analytics-Project/README.md

 # 📊 Vendor Performance Data Analytics

 This project explores vendor-wise sales performance using real-world sales data.
-Using Python (pandas, matplotlib) and Jupyter Notebook for preprocessing and visual insights, and Power BI for interactive reporting.
+Using Python (pandas, matplotlib) and Jupyter Notebook for preprocessing and visual insights, Power BI and interactive Reporting.

 ## 🔍 Key Features
 - Analyzed sales, purchase, and profit metrics by vendor and brand